Formal Feature Interpretation of Hybrid Systems: Introduction

-In this context, we have extended the notion of assertions to create an artifact called {\em features}.
-The formal expression of features is based on the syntactic fabric of assertions, but we overlay the definition of assertions with real valued functions that are computed over matches of underlying logical expressions.
-This allows us to formally express definitions of standard features like {\em rise time}, {\em peak overshoot} and {\em settling time}, and other design specific features.
-The language, {\em feature indented assertions} (FIA) was presented in our earlier work~\cite{dyFET}, where we used features in a simulation environment.
-This paper deals with the formal interpretation of features on {HA}.
+The expression represents the regulator's behaviour of settling, that is the first time when the regulator's voltage output {\tt x1} is found to be less than {\tt Vr+E} for two consecutive openings of the buck regulator capacitor switch, specified as two successive capacitor switch open events, after having risen above {\tt Vr+E}.
+The semantics of the assertion depends on a clock and all sequence delays are in terms of this clock.
+A change of clock requires re-writing the assertion with delays consistent with the revised clock, thereby inviting human error.
+Additionally, this form of expression requires Booleanization and is non-intuitive.

-For instance, {\em rise time} is a feature of a Low Dropout Regulator (LDO) that indicates time taken for the terminal voltage to rise from 10\% to 90\% of its rated voltage, Vterm.
-The following SVA-like { sequence} expression captures the intent of the rise time being within $100\mu s$:
+The verification of a buck converter model against an expression like the one above would yield a Boolean outcome.
+However, the feature {\em settling time} is a real valued artifact.
+In FIA this is expressed by overlaying the computation of settling time over a sequence expressing the behaviour of settling.
+This is done using the power of {\em local variables} to store state variable values as the sequence matches, shown below in Example~\ref{ex:settlingTime}.
+FIA was introduced in ~\cite{dyFET}, wherein features were used to analyze systems in a simulation environment.
+The formal expression of features is based on the syntactic fabric of assertions, but the definition of assertions is overlayed with real valued functions that are computed over matches of underlying logical expressions.
+This enables the formal expression of definitions of standard features like {\em rise time}, {\em peak overshoot} and {\em settling time}, and other design specific features.